 - Tantalize the Senses: The classic picture of an open house is a real estate agent pulling a fresh batch of cookies out of the oven just before prospective buyers come in.
 This tried-and-true method evokes a cozy sense of home that will help them envision themselves baking their own cookies in this kitchen.
 But bringing in the sense of home can go beyond cookies, and there are other ways you can tantalize the senses of your prospective buyers.
 An easy one is to simmer a pot of water on the stove and toss in orange peels and cloves.
 This is a very cozy fall scent that will wrap your whole house in a blanket.
 If you want to be more hands-off with your scents, buy an essential oil diffuser and put lavender or eucalyptus in it.
 This fresh, natural scent is perfect to create a relaxing atmosphere that will put your buyers at ease.

 The Delicate Balance of Staging

 Staging your home to sell is all about return on investment, so it’s important to pick the right areas to invest your efforts into.
 The NAR profile mentions three of these vital areas.
-The living room was most important to stage (according to 46 percent of buyer’s agents), followed by the master bedroom (43 percent), and finally the kitchen (35 percent).
+The living room was the most important to the stage (according to 46 percent of buyers’ agents), followed by the master bedroom (43 percent), and finally the kitchen (35 percent).
 Focusing your main efforts on these three spaces and then adding little touches to the rest of the rooms is likely to get you the best results.

 There are so many ways you can increase the perceived value of your home through staging.
 Both large and small, it’s all about balance and finding the things that work for your home in particular.
 If you’re working with a realtor to sell your home, ask them for more tips and tricks.
 They will have a good grasp on the market and any staging trends you should know to get the most out of your efforts.